 COVID-19 Vaccine Entry Requirements

-A vaccine for COVID-19 is not yet available to the public.
 Ireland has not announced any mandates on a proof of vaccine record (POVR) or an international certificate of vaccination or prophylaxis (ICVP) for entry.
+Currently vaccinated passengers from high-risk countries can skip the hotel quarantine.

 Visa Entry Requirements For Ireland During COVID-19